anonim-01/documentation/content/applications/finance/fiscal_localizations/brazil.rst

    * - :guilabel:`Avatax for SOs in Brazil`
      - `l10n_br_avatax_sale`
      - Same as the `l10n_br_avatax` module with the extension to the sales order module.
+   * - :guilabel:`Brazilian Accounting EDI`
+     - `L10n_br_edi`
+     - Provides electronic invoicing for Brazil through Avatax.
+   * - :guilabel:`Brazilian Accounting EDI For Sale`
+     - `l10n_br_edi_sale`
+     - Adds some fields to sales orders that will be carried over to invoices.

 .. _brazil/company: